all-contributors/all-contributors/docs/bot/usage.md

 > Your request to the bot doesn't need to be perfect.
 The bot will use [basic Natural Language Parsing](https://github.com/all-contributors/all-contributors-bot/blob/master/src/tasks/processIssueComment/utils/parse-comment/index.js) to determine your intent.
 > For example, this will work too:
 >
 > `Jane you are crushing it in documentation and your infrastructure work has been great too.
-Let's add jane.doe23 for her contributions. cc @all-contributors`
+Let's add jane.doe23 for her contributions. cc @all-contributors bot`

 ## What's next
 - [Configuring the Bot](configuration)